indeedeng/iwf/CONTRIBUTING.md

 * Set up customized search attributes for integration test(`persistence_test.go`)
 * Temporal WebUI:  http://localhost:8080/
 * Cadence WebUI:  http://localhost:8088/

+NOTE: You need to wait for up to 60s before you can run with Cadence because of this [issue](https://github.com/uber/cadence/issues/5076).

 Then run the whole integ test suite against Cadence+Temporal service by this command: